OpenLiberty/space-rover-mission/documentation/setup.md

 1. Power on the Laptop by pressing the power button.

-2. Once the Laptop is on and the login page is up, log in using the following credentials:
+2. Once the Laptop is on and the login page is up, log in using valid credentials.
-    * username: Space Rover
-    * password:  sp^ceR0ver

 3. Ensure that the Laptop is connected to the **OL_DEMO** internet.

-4. Open VSCode application on the Laptop
+4. Open VSCode application on the Laptop.

-5. Run the file labelled Version2.py by running in the console `/usr/local/bin/python3 "/Users/spacerover/Desktop/Space Rover/Version2.py"`
+5. Run the file labelled Version2.py by running in the console `/usr/local/bin/python3 "/Users/spacerover/Desktop/Space Rover/Version2.py"`.

 6. Check the console output, and wait for a Connected console output.
 This indicates a successful connection to the backend service.